Test

 Staff Help: Considerations Around & Setting up a Summative VLE Test

-You must contact the Digital Education Team well in advance if you want to run a summative and/or synchronous exam (in person or online) using Ultra Test.
+You must arrange a consultation with the Digital Education Team well in advance if you want to run a summative and/or synchronous exam (in person or online) using Ultra Test.

 Find out more about how Test has been applied across the University: